darklaunch/darklaunch.com/blog/2017/02/11/python-s-pexpect-spawn-expects-arguments-not-str-format.md

-Use list of arguments with pexpect.spawn instead of str.format.
+Use list of arguments with `pexpect.spawn` instead of `str.format`.

 ```python
 import pexpect